elixir-lang/elixir-lang.github.com/getting-started/mix-otp/agent.markdown

 We have first defined a setup callback with the help of the `setup/1` macro.
 The `setup/1` callback runs before every test, in the same process as the test itself.

 Note that we need a mechanism to pass the `bucket` pid from the callback to the test.
 We do so by using the *test context*.
-When we return `{:ok, bucket: bucket}` from the callback, ExUnit will merge the second element of the tuple (a dictionary) into the test context.
+When we return `{:ok, bucket: bucket}` from the callback, ExUnit will merge the second element of the tuple (a keyword list) into the test context.
 The test context is a map which we can then match in the test definition, providing access to these values inside the block:

 ```elixir
 test "stores values by key", %{bucket: bucket} do